MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-volumes.md

 author: khdownie
 ms.author: v-kedow
 ms.topic: article
-ms.date: 02/26/2020
+ms.date: 02/28/2020
 ---

 # Creating volumes in Azure Stack HCI

 > Applies to: Windows Server 2019, Windows Server 2016

-This topic describes how to create volumes on a Storage Spaces Direct cluster by using Windows Admin Center and PowerShell.
+This topic describes how to create volumes on a Storage Spaces Direct cluster by using Windows Admin Center and Windows PowerShell.

 ## Create a three-way mirror volume

-To create a three-way mirror volume in Windows Admin Center:
+To create a three-way mirror volume using Windows Admin Center:

 1. In Windows Admin Center, connect to a Storage Spaces Direct cluster, and then select **Volumes** from the **Tools** pane.
-2. On the Volumes page, select the **Inventory** tab, and then select **Create volume**.
+2. On the **Volumes** page, select the **Inventory** tab, and then select **Create volume**.
 3. In the **Create volume** pane, enter a name for the volume, and leave **Resiliency** as **Three-way mirror**.
 4. In **Size on HDD**, specify the size of the volume.
 For example, 5 TB (terabytes).
 5. Select **Create**.